-RTJ II designed a 19th hole at The National at Cape Schanck on the southernmost tip of Australia’s Mornington Peninsula, where the Bass Strait meets the tidal bay of Western Port, to rotate with the other par 3s and give one of them a rest.
+RTJ II designed a 19th hole at The National at Cape Schanck on the southernmost tip of Australia’s Mornington Peninsula, where the Bass Strait meets the tidal bay of Western Port, to rotate with the other par threes and give one of them a rest.
 This is pretty common in Australia, Tom Doak reminded me.

 “All of the best courses there have them, including Royal Melbourne and Kingston Heath and New South Wales,” Doak said.
 “They actually use the one at Kingston Heath as part of the tournament set-up.
 But those are usually out away from the clubhouse, so they’re not a “bye hole” in the normal sense of being a bet-settler at the end of the day.”

-I started thinking about the recent trend in 19th holes after I played Twin Dolphin in Cabo San Lucas, Mexico, a new private club with resort access designed by Todd Eckenrode and Fred Couples.
+I started thinking about the trend in 19th holes after I played Twin Dolphin in Cabo San Lucas, Mexico, a private club with resort access designed by Todd Eckenrode and Fred Couples.
 It falls into the category of being a natural filler on the way back to the clubhouse.
 Couples concedes that he wasn’t a fan of the idea at first blush, but the 95-yard shot with the Sea of Cortez on the horizon grew on him during construction.
 “It’s entertaining and you know what, everybody loves it,” says Couples.